nymtech/docs/content/mixnet/clients.md

 Proto-encoded messages are prepended with a 10-byte varint containing the length of the encoding.
 Please refer to [the sample implementation](https://github.com/nymtech/nym-mixnet/blob/67b5870e4d2665e9555f3c53abca4c4d32601513/client/rpc/utils/utils.go#L29)
 {{% /notice %}}

 For example, you could start a TCP socket client with `./build/loopix-client socket --id alice --socket tcp --port 9001`.
-To fetch received messages using the client's TCP socket, one could do as follows:
+To fetch received messages using the client's TCP socket, one could do as follows.
+The example is in Go but the same basic approach should work in every language that speaks TCP:

 {{< highlight Go >}}